zm-git-dev/RNA-seq-Pipline/readME.md

 This simple RNA-seq pipeline was written by me for self-study and exposure to NGS-data analysis.
 This piepleine will perform RNA-seq alignment for user specified read data, conduct coverage/abundance counts against a user specified gene feature structure, and format results for gene-set enrichment analysis.
+Most NGS pipelines are created for the sole purpose of a particular experiment within the lab.
+Many efforts within the bioinformatics community have been trying to generalize NGS pipelines for general use, but still requires fruitful dedication.
+For this pipeline, I will try to generalize the analysis for RNA-seq experiments as much as possible.

 ## Tool/software requirements for this pipeline
 1. Linux command line that uses some sort of shell (I used basic BASH).